fiksn/gossiper/README.md

 ## Status

 Just to avoid misunderstandings: this is currently a PoC, use at your own risk.
-(It won't blow up your computer but you might get loads of ugly debug logs).
+(It won't blow up your computer, but you might get loads of ugly debug logs).

 Gossiper depends on a forked version of [LDK](https://github.com/fiksn/rust-lightning).
-I've added `send_to_node` and `send_to_random_node` methods to `PeerManager` [commit](https://github.com/lightningdevkit/rust-lightning/commit/c6dbecaf24661df2b12ceb9fd2ec04937250c7eb) in order to send requests to other lightning nodes.
+I've added `send_to_node` and `send_to_random_node` methods to `PeerManager` (in this [commit](https://github.com/lightningdevkit/rust-lightning/commit/c6dbecaf24661df2b12ceb9fd2ec04937250c7eb)) in order to send requests to other lightning nodes.
 Might be there is some easier way to accomplish this, but I am not aware of it yet.
 Feel free to add a PR.

 ## Fingerprinting lightning implementations